-It has been based on the Leatherman Wave and its users comment that it works wonderfully.
+It has been based on the Leatherman Wave, and its users comment that it works wonderfully.
 Includes hook release, so it is ideal to use in fishing.
 Works well to be a replacement.

 Buying Guide: What You Should Know About Multitools

 The best multitool is the one that has the types of tools you need most often.
-There are so many different types with so many different options that you can definitely find the right one for you, but you’ll have to do your research first.
+There are so many different types with so many other options that you can find the right one for you, but you’ll have to do your research first.
 That’s why we’ve put together this guide to help you figure out what you need to know about your multitool.

 What are multitools?